HelenMakarchuk/Infotecs.Tasks/README.md

   Run in cmd on Windows docker host to trust certificate dotnet dev-certs https --trust

+  P.S.
+Output should be "The HTTPS developer certificate was generated successfully."
+  If development certificate already exists delete it by running a command "dotnet dev-certs https --clean" and then run "dotnet dev-certs https --trust" again.

   `docker-compose stop && docker-compose rm -f && docker-compose build --no-cache && docker-compose up -d --force-recreate --remove-orphans`

   <details>